-- 1. To expose the students to the need and importance of the rehabilitation - 2.
-To learn modernization of irrigation systems - 3.
-To train them in the related concepts and methods. - 4.
-To Diagnostic analysis of flow, seepage and other parameters - 5.
-To study about various projects and implementation - 6.
-To analyze Distinction between rehabilitation and modernization
+• To expose the students to the need and importance of the rehabilitation and modernization of irrigation systems and to train them in the related concepts and methods.

-- 1. The students will be familiar in understanding the different types of maintenance problems with respect to technical and social aspects, - 2.
-Students can overcome these problems by rehabilitation and modernization methods. - 3.
-The students will get an overall exposure to different types of irrigation system - 4.
-Know the maintenance issues - 5.
-Solve issues for improving their performance based on service-oriented approach. - 6.
-Plan Distinction between rehabilitation and modernization
+- 1. The students will be familiar in understanding the different types of maintenance problems with respect to technical and social aspects, its occurrence and to overcome these problems by rehabilitation and modernization methods. - 2.
+The students will get an overall exposure to different types of irrigation system maintenance issues and to solve them for improving their performance based on service oriented approach.